CosmicDNA/ImportDotEnv/README.md

 ```

 > [!TIP]
-> There is a hyperlink on the environment variables to vscode with the reference to the line where it is set
+> There is a hyperlink on the environment variables to Visual Studio Code with the reference to the line where it is set for the loaded variables.

 ## Unload .env Files